Operation Flashpoint: Cold War Crisis

 Semantics aside, the main focus here is the singleplayer campaign containing a whopping 45 missions.
 Though you start the game as a lowly corporal, taking orders from your squad sergeant, you rapidly gain more responsibility and eventually gain control of multiple men and machines.
 The story allows for a good variety of missions, ranging from all-out assaults to stealthy behind the lines assignments, Blitzkrieg-esque tank rushes and air assaults.
 There’s of course no shortage of creativity blending all of these aspects together, so you’ll frequently command ground-based town assaults with the help of tank platoons and air cover, sometimes calling them in at your discretion.
 In a few unusual twists you’ll find yourself stuck behind enemy lines and must carefully sneak past Soviet defenses, while in Special Ops missions you’re purposefully dropped into enemy territory under the cover of darkness to sabotage the Soviet war machine.

 All of this would be great if it weren’t for the extremely neurotic AI and grueling difficulty.
 Credit where it’s due, the artificial intelligence as a whole can pull some cool tricks, to the point where it’s eerily similar to later ARMA games – fire at a squad of enemy soldiers and they immediately hit the deck and scan the environment.
 Kill most of a group and the remaining men will flee in terror, and calling in a pair of attack choppers will yield some really cool close air support.
-The AI is good on a squad level as well, with soldiers actively communicating enemy locations without the need to constantly map-check, and once in full control of a squad you can order a whole deal of actions and behaviors to suit your combat strategy, from changing formations to scavenging ammo or boarding vehicles.
+The AI is good on a squad level as well, with soldiers actively communicating enemy locations and marking them on your interactive map, and once in full control of a squad you can order a whole deal of actions and behaviors to suit your combat strategy, from changing formations to scavenging ammo or boarding vehicles.

 But while your men can routinely claim long-distance kills in a raging battle, the same unfortunately applies for the Soviets.
 Typical platoon-level combat takes place at around 250 meters (even more with tank and air battles), making precise shots and acute awareness of your surroundings an absolute must.
 But with pixaleted specs able to surgically plant bullets into your noggin from insane distances, the game often comes off as frustratingly unfair.
-The AI also becomes too aware of your location the moment you start shooting, and the addition of only one savegame per mission (you get more by cheating) means you’ll die and have to restart far too often.
+It’s all too easy for you to mind your own business and immediately die of some AI’s bullet fired from hundreds of meters away.
+In conclusion, you will die lots.

 If there’s any one fault to OFP, it’s the fact that the game’s too unfair, too eager to punish one for any miscalculation, and all to eager to ruin your day when engrossed in its complex intricacies.
 And when the game doesn’t hate you, it’s just dodgy.
 Take the otherwise passable tank missions where you play a commander hunting Russian T-72s.
 Being the commander, you’re job is to to relinquish driving and shooting to AI team-mates, which is a bit like relying on two idiot savants.
 The gunner can plant shots with the surgical accuracy of a computer, which is useful, but the AI driver is barely able to follow a straight path.
 Glitchy and extremely difficult parts like these are what almost kills the game at times.